 An iconic American brand born 60 years after the birth of America, John Deere has a history of innovation in the United States almost as old as our nation.
 They invented the first steel plows capable of plowing the American prairie soils without clogging.
 With that in mind, many people wonder where John Deere tractors are currently made.

 Most John Deere tractors are made in the USA, including several of the most popular models like the 9R, 8R, and 7R series.
-Not all John Deere tractors were made in the USA, however, with manufacturing facilities around the world.
+Not all John Deere tractors were made in the USA, however, as they have manufacturing facilities around the world.

-People feel strongly about the brand, but that also shows you how John Deere goes above and beyond when it comes to providing Americans with great opportunities.
-In total, John Deere employs 31,000 Americans in the United States, and they have an estimated total of 67,000 people working for them internationally.
+People feel strongly about the brand, but that also shows you how John Deere goes above and beyond to provide Americans with great opportunities.
+In total, John Deere employs 31,000 Americans in the United States, with an estimated 67,000 people working for them internationally.

 You wouldn’t put a manufacturing plant there to outsource the work like you would with China.

 If you’d like to see Americans at work, check out this video detailing how John Deere Tractors are made!

 Foreign Made John Deere Tractors – What Countries Are They Made In?

 Some other countries where John Deere tractors are made include:

 - The Netherlands